28NS30/M1ID/README.md

 #### Description
 Pretty self-explanatory.
 I created a linear regression model and tested it with the [Titanic Kaggle Challenge](https://www.kaggle.com/competitions/titanic/data?select=test.csv).
 For the training, I used using a batch gradient descent algorithm.
-By calculating the gradient of the loss function (MSE) with respect to a weight every epoch, and then stepping in the opposite direction, I can effectively minimize the loss.
+I can effectively minimize the loss by calculating the gradient of the loss function (MSE) with respect to a weight every epoch, and then stepping in the opposite direction.
 Then, to further improve my model, I added some interaction terms and some squared terms to get a better fit.

 #### Results
+I am not so satisfied with the final fit using the model, so I will probably revisit this later for further optimization.
+After tweaking many different parameters and fixing bugs, I ended up with a mean squared error of 0.2068.
+Not bad, but could definitely be better.
+Although I did test a few different cutoffs for the final output of the model, since the titanic problem requires a binary output, given more time, I would try to implement some more elements of logistical regression.
+The model could also have improved if I had time to tweak more with the inputs and perhaps try imputation or data cleaning.
+All in all, I'm pretty happy with the outcome of this model, but will probably just move on for now.